Timo-Breumelhof/dnn-community-Forum-theme-2019/README.md

-# Temporary home of the Legacy DNN Forum Theme from 2016
+# Legacy DNN Forum 2019 Theme
 ## Will be replaced by a new Bootstrap 5 version without all the legacy overwrites..

+* Don't use this in production *